Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Case study

 \subsection{Data}

 For this case study, we use a subset of the APOGEE spectral sample that we describe in detail in Section \ref{subsec:sample}.
-We use ASPCAP calibrated estimates of effective temperature $T_\mathrm{eff}$ and surface gravity $\log g$ to limit the APOGEE sample to those stars with $4270 < T_\mathrm{eff} < 4300$ and $ 1.4 < \log g < 1.6$.
+We use estimates of effective temperature $T_\mathrm{eff}$ and surface gravity $\log g$ that are calibrated by the APOGEE Stellar Parameter and Chemical Abundances Pipeline (ASPCAP) to limit the APOGEE sample to those stars with $4270\,K < T_\mathrm{eff} < 4300\,K$ and $ 1.4 < \log g < 1.6$.
 We set these cutoffs around the stellar parameters of Arcturus, a well-studied red giant often used as a calibrator.
 The cuts result in a total of 20 spectra, and we choose 10 of these at random for this case study; we refer to them as $Y_{o} = \{\mathbf{y}_{o, 1},\dotsc, \mathbf{y}_{o, 10}\}$ or the ``original" sample.
 The remaining 10 spectra $B = \{\mathbf{b}_1,\dotsc, \mathbf{b}_{10}\}$ generate the basis functions, which we describe in detail in Section~\ref{subsec:case_FPCA}.
-Using the approach in \cite{ness_2015}, we continuum-normalize the $Y_{o}$ spectra (Refer to Section~\ref{sec:data} for more details on the specific continuum normalization).
+Using the approach in \cite{ness_2015}, we continuum-normalize the $Y_{o}$ spectra (refer to Section~\ref{sec:data} for more details on the specific continuum normalization).
 In addition, we mask certain wavelengths in the spectra using the APOGEE \texttt{PIX\_MASK}, which flags erroneous pixels (Section \ref{subsec:apogee_error}).
-We defer detailed discussion of the data and its pre-processing until Section \ref{sec:data}, so that we may focus on illustrating FPCA with the case study.
+We defer detailed discussion of the data and its preprocessing until Section \ref{sec:data}, so that we may focus on illustrating FPCA with the case study.

-To mimic incorrect continuum normalization, which is a systematic error commonly encountered in the analysis of APOGEE and other high-resolution spectra, we add a slope to the spectra, $Y_o$, of the order $\pm \, 0.00025 \, (\lambda - \lambda_{start}) \, d$, where $d \in \mathbb{R}$ and $d \in [0, 5)$ represents the degree of the slope, and create a new sample of spectra: $Y_{o+s}$ or the ``original + systematic" sample.
+To mimic incorrect continuum normalization, which is a systematic error commonly encountered in the analysis of APOGEE and other high-resolution spectra, we add a slope to the spectra, $Y_o$, of the order $\pm \, 0.00025 \, (\lambda - \lambda_\mathrm{start}) \, d$, where $d \in \mathbb{R}$ and $d \in [0, 5)$ represents the degree of the slope, and create a new sample of spectra: $Y_{o+s}$ or the ``original + systematic" sample.
 In this case study, we aim to evaluate whether FPCA has the ability to remove this continuum systematic.
 Note that we add and subtract the systematic in a manner such that the new and original sample mean spectra are equal; this ensures that the comparison of data variability between the two samples does not change in any essential way.
 Figure \ref{fig:case_sample} shows these samples.